 Holland generates its own electricity at a local power plant.
 The waste heat that is generated by the power plant is used to heat water that is pumped through approximately 190 miles of orange tubing that is embedded under the streets and sidewalks of the downtown area.

-The system heats about 670,000 square feet of streets and sidewalks and is capable of melting about one inch of snowfall per hour in 20 degree weather.
+The system heats about 670,000 square feet of streets and sidewalks and can melt about one inch of snowfall per hour in 20-degree weather.

 Holland's Snowmelt system pumps over 4,700 gallons of water per minute at 95 degrees throughout the underground pipe system.
-It's a closed system, which means it circulates the same water over and over, reducing the amount of sediment that can get into the system.
+It's a closed system, which means it circulates the same water repeatedly, reducing the amount of sediment that can get into the system.

 Holland, Michigan averages about 70 inches of snow each year.